Aliases for CHMP4B Gene

 GeneCards Summary for CHMP4B Gene

 CHMP4B (Charged Multivesicular Body Protein 4B) is a Protein Coding gene.
 Diseases associated with CHMP4B include cataract 31, multiple types and posterior polar cataract.
-Among its related pathways are Disease and Endocytosis.
+Among its related pathways are Infectious disease and Endocytosis.
+GO annotations related to this gene include protein homodimerization activity and identical protein binding.
 An important paralog of this gene is CHMP4A.